gbdev/gb-asm-tutorial/src/cheatsheet.md

 :::warning: ⚠️

 Do not turn the LCD off outside of the Vertical Blank Phase.
-See "[How to wait for vertical blank phase](#how-to-wait-for-the-vertical-blank-phase)".
+See "[Wait for the vertical blank phase](#wait-for-the-vertical-blank-phase)".

 :::